|

 their skill and speed up their journey along the Wing Chun path.
 The answer to

-this is Yes and No, the fitter that you are physically can only help you,
+this is Yes and No; the fitter that you are physically can only help you,

-all the Wing Chun techniques, in that the primary method to improve at any of
+of all the Wing Chun techniques, in that the primary method to improve at any

-them, is to practice them and not waste valuable time on pure muscle building
+of them is to practice them and not waste valuable time on pure muscle building

 Do you enter competitions ?